rust-lang/lang-team/src/frequently-requested-changes.md

 compromised on this: on many targets, numeric overflow checking has high enough overhead to hurt performance too much for a wide variety of code.
 As a result, Rust defaults to having overflow checking only for debug builds, while release builds have overflow checking off by default.
-(Even in release builds, numeric overflow is still undefined, and projects can turn it on.)
+(In release builds, numeric overflow wraps, but code cannot count on this behavior, and projects can turn on overflow checking in release mode.)

 We've thought about this choice many times, and we're open to considering changes to this default based on benchmarks.
 If, on some Rust targets, overflow